You’ve decided you want to adopt a puppy but aren’t quite sure if it’s a good idea for your lifestyle or you’re not sure exactly how to prepare.

 - It ensures your puppy has a strong immune system with the combination of beneficial antioxidants found in the food.

 Stock Up on Puppy Essentials Beforehand

-If you want to wait until your puppy adoption day to get personalized items, consider purchasing a puppy starter kit, at first.
+If you want to wait until your puppy adoption day to get personalized items, consider purchasing a puppy starter kit, first.
 These starter kits will contain practically everything you need to tend to your puppy’s needs.

 To make sure your puppy has everything it needs, here’s a checklist for you to follow:

 - A high-quality collar, and with some breeds, you may want to consider a harness.
 (The Halo Collar is a great training color to consider.)